 Do not let where you are now stop you from progressing to where you want to be.
 I am really looking forward to crossing that finishing line on the day and proving to myself that if I put my mind to it, I can achieve my goals.

-If you would like to follow in Cyan’s footsteps we still have places left to run in the Royal Parks Half Marathon in October.
+If you would like to follow in Cyan’s footsteps sign up to run for us today!

 We’ll support you every step of the way with one to one training support and regular training tips.